nickebbitt/monitoring-the-jvm-on-k8s/README.md

 _NOTE: these instructions have been tested on MacOS Catalina 10.5._

-To bootstrap your `minikube` cluster simply run the `setup.sh` script.
+To bootstrap your `minikube` cluster simply run the `bootstrap.sh` script.

 This will enable the following capabilities: